check-spelling/linkerd-website/linkerd.io/content/2/faq/_index.md

 ## Is Linkerd 1.x still supported?

-Yes, the 1.x branch of Linkerd is under active development, and continues to power the production infrastructure of companies around the globe.
+Yes, the 1.x branch of Linkerd is under active development and continues to power the production infrastructure of companies around the globe.

 [The full Linkerd 1.x documentation is here](/1/).